The Royal Chapel

 Free entry for disabled people and accompanying persons.

-Group rate available for > 10 people.
+Group rate available for 10 people or more.

 Culture Pass